Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/international-shared-support/essay.md

 > shared language infrastructure requires shared stewardship

-This entry explains how institutional backing, international partner relationships, country-level coordination, and future funding pathways can work together without pretending that every country, institution, or collaborator has the same role.
+This entry explains how institutional backing, international partner relationships, country-level coordination, and future funding pathways can work together while recognizing that each country, institution, and collaborator has a different role.

 ## Why International Coordination Matters